Creating Agents

 Step 3: Set Up the Prime Directive

-As you discuss your goals, your agent will help you craft a Prime Directive — a clear statement of purpose that guides all future interactions.
+As you discuss your goals, your agent will help you craft a Prime Directive — a clear statement of purpose stored in PRIME_DIRECTIVE.md on the agent's container.
+This file guides all future interactions.

 A good Prime Directive includes: